Foster Furcolo: Second run for Senate

 In 1960 Furcolo again ran for the U.S. Senate, and was widely expected to gain the Democratic Party nomination easily.
 However, former Springfield mayor Thomas O'Connor capitalized on the corruption scandals during Furcolo's administration and defeated him in the primary.
 Furcolo attributed his defeat to his support for the sales tax proposal.

 During Furcolo's lame-duck period, John F. Kennedy resigned his Senate seat in December 1960 after winning the presidential election, putting Furcolo in position to appoint a temporary replacement.
-He initially sought to appoint himself, but was pressured by the Kennedys to appoint Benjamin Smith (a college roommate of Kennedy's brother Joseph) instead.
+He initially sought to appoint himself, but was pressured by the Kennedy family to appoint Benjamin Smith (a college roommate of Kennedy's brother Joseph Jr.) nominated by Kennedy's father Joseph instead.
 The Kennedys wanted the seat to go to younger brother Edward (as it eventually did in the November 1962 special election), but he was ineligible due to age at the time of the appointment.

 Later years

 Furcolo took the loss badly and decided to leave politics.
 He returned to private practice, moving to Needham and his law firm to Newton.
 Four years after leaving office, he was indicted on charges of arranging for a bribe to be paid to members of the Governor's Council (while he was still governor) to secure an appointment for a supporter.
 The indictment against him was eventually dismissed for lack of evidence, but four councilors were convicted on a variety of charges.